-Geographically, Rome is in the centre of Italy, and although defining Rome as either north or south causes a lot of arguments among Italians, it’s neither.
+Geographically, Rome is in the center of Italy, and although defining Rome as either north or south causes a lot of arguments among Italians, it’s neither.

 Prepare to live in the smallest apartment possible and dump your car, as you won’t have anywhere to park it.

 You can find some modern and spacious (by Rome’s standards) apartments and even houses in the Parioli area or small satellite towns around Rome.

-There are just three metro lines in Rome and the buses run to a pretty unreliable schedule.
-So, if you want to live outside of the centre, make sure you have a good tram line nearby.
+There are just three metro lines in Rome, and the buses run on a pretty unreliable schedule.
+So, if you want to live outside of the center, make sure you have a good tram line nearby.

-And you can take boats to Corsica, France and Barcelona from the Civitavecchia port, which is about 80km away.
+And you can take boats to Corsica, France, and Barcelona from the Civitavecchia port, which is about 80km away.

-On the whole, Rome is fabulous, but when it comes to day-to-day life, it might become tedious very soon and you will be looking for something more liveable.
+On the whole, Rome is fabulous, but when it comes to day-to-day life, it might become tedious very soon, and you will be looking for something more liveable.

 The best places to live in Italy – summary

-There’s Sicily if you want an island living but for less money than in Sardinia; there’s Verona that punches above its weight culturally speaking; there are wonderful Bologna and the whole Emilia Romagna – one of the richest regions in Europe; there’s stunning Umbria largely untroubled by tourism, and many other fabulous locations.
+There’s Sicily if you want an island living but for less money than in Sardinia; there’s Verona that punches above its weight culturally speaking; there is wonderful Bologna and the whole Emilia Romagna – one of the richest regions in Europe; there’s stunning Umbria largely untroubled by tourism, and many other fabulous locations.

 Italy can become your perfect home abroad if you do the right research and choose a location that’s just right for you.
 So travel around, ask local expats, and don’t rush into buying a property.

-Choose wisely and you will be able to enjoy la dolce vita for a long time.
+Choose wisely, and you will be able to enjoy la dolce vita for a long time.

 You might find useful: